swig/swig/Doc/Manual/src/Fortran.md

 Improved support for the various character typemaps and representations (as in the standard SWIG `<cstring.i>` which provides `%cstring_bounded_output`) could be implemented in a later version of SWIG.

+Finally, note that [a warning on `char *`](#SWIG_nn14) still applies to
+Fortran: if a function taking a `char *` modifies the contents of that string, the resulting modification will not have any effect on the Fortran string.

 ## Arrays